 One-day roundtables designed exclusively for CISOs and senior level InfoSec executives to learn and share insights in a confidential setting.

 Half-day, deep-dive explorations of technical and operational information security topics, free of vendor presence.

 Hour-long interactive discussions examining hot topics in information security.

-Manually verifying policy compliance is time consuming, inaccurate, painful and expensive for security teams, leading to missed problems that often lead to security incidents.
-Teams need strategies for policy automation and tools to do it with.
+Manually conducting assessment and enforcement in the cloud is time consuming, inaccurate, painful and expensive for security teams, leading to missed problems that often lead to security incidents.
+Teams need strategies for automation of these tasks and tools to do it with.